Love fire-roasted tomatoes? Try making them at home by broiling the tomatoes in the oven! Freeze and use all winter long.

 4-6 Days (Fridge)

-- 1 ½ lbs tomatoes, cored + halved See Recipe Notes
+- 1 ½ pounds tomatoes, cored + halved See Recipe Notes

-- 1 TB avocado oil Or use another high-smoke point oil, such as canola
+- 1 tablespoon avocado oil Or use another high-smoke point oil, such as canola

 - Move an oven tray about 3 to 4 inches from the broiler.
 Preheat the broiler to high.Place tomatoes cut-side down in a single layer on an oven-safe pan or baking sheet.
 If using extremely large and juicy tomatoes, I recommend opting for a rimmed pan to prevent the juices from spilling into the oven.Drizzle oil over the veggies.